Alexandros Paschalakis: International career

-On 5 October 2018 Greece coach Michael Skibbe called up goalie Alexandros Paschalakis for upcoming 2018–19 UEFA Nations League matches against Hungary and Finland for UEFA Nations League.
+On 5 October 2018 Greece coach Michael Skibbe called up Paschalakis for upcoming 2018–19 UEFA Nations League matches against Hungary and Finland in the UEFA Nations League.
 "All players dream of someday representing their country and I am happy for this opportunity.
 I waited for a long time for this call," said Paschalakis.
 On 30 May 2019, he made his debut in a 2–1 friendly game away loss against Turkey.